• Date

 Sub-nationals Driving Social License, Planning & Investment

-Sub-national governments across Australia are implementing policy suites to support the development of ACCU Scheme projects that are aligned with their unique ecosystems, and support their climate and nature goals.
-This session will explore sub-national government schemes – their role in supporting market development, scaling positive land use and building social license.
+Sub-national governments across Australia are implementing policies to incentivise land-based abatement, both through supporting the development of ACCU Scheme as well as other initiatives to contribute to state climate and nature goals.
+This session will explore sub-national government schemes and their role in shaping market development, scaling positive land use and building social license.

 Moderator